akilon/randstad-expense-demo/README.md

 Testing uses karma, mocha, chai, sinon, ngMidwayTester libraries.

 ## How It Works
-The app is quite simple and has 2 main routes:
+The app is has 2 main routes:
 - dashboard
-- avengers list
+- expense

 ### The Modules
 The app has 4 feature modules and depends on a series of external modules and custom but cross-app modules

 ```
 app --> [
-        app.avengers,
+        app.expense,
         app.dashboard,
         app.layout,
         app.widgets,